34 Best Things to Do in Zanzibar

 20) Paje Beach

-Paje is a beach of the east coast of Zanzibar.
+Paje is a beach of the east coast of Zanzibar and one of the best things to do in Zanzibar.
 Called for its Swahili style of construction, Paje is a fishing village where time stops still.
 Walk along the lanes of village and note the little details of fishermen community.
 Most visitors opt for kitesurfing on the beach and there are instructors accessible if you do not know the place.
 Every evening, the men in the village combine for a game of football on the beach.
 Young boys participate in these matches too.
 Post the game, joins head out for drink together.

 Paje has a long stripe of white sand bordered by a small village on one side and can be summed up as Indian Ocean amazingness.
 Paje has a collection of beachfront accommodation services, eateries, and as well as turquoise water on the other.
 Besides the beautiful beach and a pleasant sea breeze, Paje beach is a delightfully peaceful and quiet place, so this is the right place if you want a relaxing holiday.
 Paje is also well known for its water sports activities.
 You can take the opportunities for scuba diving.
 The water is clear and warm, and the divers can see turtles, starfish, trumpet fish, moray eels among a heap of other beautiful sea creatures.
 Paje beach surely is heaven for scuba divers.